debbie-tommy/lurkaround/README.md

 - The specification is intentionally vague to allow you to build frontend components however you think are visually appropriate.
 Their size, positioning, colour, layout, is in virtually all cases completely up to you.
 We require some basic criteria, but it's mainly dictating elements and behaviour.
 - This is not a design assignment.
 You are expected to show common sense and critical thinking when it comes to basic user experience and visual layout, but you are not required to be creative to achieve full marks.
 - Your web app must be a single page app.
-This means that there is only one initial browser load of content on one html page, and all subsequent dynamic changes to the page are based on Javascript DOM manipulation.
+This means that there is only one initial browser load of content on one html page, and all subsequent dynamic changes to the page are based on Javascript DOM manipulation, and not through any page refreshes.
 If you do not build a single page app (e.g. using links to multiple HTML pages), you will receive a 50% penalty of your mark.

 ### 4.5.
-Static HTML, innerHTML, DOM manipulation
+Static HTML, DOM manipulation

 In this assignment, you are:

-- Allowed to add static HTML/CSS to the stub website provided (i.e. you can put raw HTML/CSS as if it's a static page, even if you then later manipulate it with JavaScript).
+- Add static HTML/CSS to the stub website provided (i.e. you can put raw HTML/CSS as if it's a static page, even if you then later manipulate it with JavaScript).
-- Allowed to build HTML elements and add CSS properties to the DOM via JavaScript.
-We expect this to be the most common way students build these pages.
+- Build HTML elements and add CSS properties to the DOM via JavaScript.
-- Are strictly **not** allowed to use the `innerHTML` property of nodes/tags to set the inner HTML of an element.
-This has security vulnerabilities and is in general not best practice.
-Either statically add the HTML/CSS and manipulate it with JavaScript, or generate and build nodes/elements in JavaScript (just like in lectures/tutes/labs), or both.
-But don't set inner HTML.
-The use of any `innerHTML` will result in a 50% penalty of your mark.
+- Use insertAdjacentHTML and innerText propertys/functions

 ### 4.6.
-Async, Await, Promises
+Prohibited Usages

+- You are not allowed to have more than 1 HTML file in your repo.
-You are strictly **not** allowed to use the `async` and `await` syntax in this assignment.
-You must use ES6 Promises.
+- You are strictly **not** allowed to use the `async` and `await` syntax in this assignment.
+You must use Javascript Promises.
 The use of any `async` or `await` will result in a 50% penalty of your mark.
+- You are prohibited from using any string-to-DOM parser (e.g. DOMParser, or the innerHTML property, or anything similar).
+The use of any of this will result in a 50% penalty of your mark.
+You can read more about this [https://www.dhairyashah.dev/posts/why-innerhtml-is-a-bad-idea-and-how-to-avoid-it/](here).

 ## 5. Marking Criteria